 **** This post isn’t sponsored nor commissioned but may contain affiliate links, which are marked with a star (*).
-If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
+If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free online.
 As an Amazon Associate I earn from qualifying purchases. ****

 Where is the Japanese Garden & how do I get there?

 By car, it takes 85 minutes from Jena, 40 minutes from Erfurt and one hour from Weimar.

 In case you’re doing a day trip from Leipzig, you can reach the Japanese Garden within 2 hours via the autobahn A38 and A71.